← Back to research

 Poor fit:

-• Solo developers (overkill; use Claude Code or Cursor directly)
+• Solo developers (overkill; use Claude Code or Cursor directly — though the free Hobby tier lowers the barrier to trying it)

 • Teams with strict data residency or air-gapped requirements